m-weigand/mw_pinenote_misc/rockchip_ebc/patches/Readme.md

   requirements).
 * I'm still seeing gray areas in xournalpp from time to time.
 This points to a bug in the scheduling/area-splitting code.
 Needs more investigation

-## Usage

-All module parameters are controlled using the sysfs parameters in /sys/module/rockchip_ebc/parameters

-By default they need to be writen to as root, but this can be easily changed via udev rules.

-### Auto Refresh

-Enabling automatic global (full screene refreshes:

-echo 1 > /sys/module/rockchip_ebc/parameters/auto_refresh

-Global refreshes are triggered based on the area drawing using partial refreshes, in units of total screen area.

-echo 2 > /sys/module/rockchip_ebc/parameters/refresh_threshold

-therefore will trigger a globla refresh whenever 2 screen areas where drawn.